 Across suburbs and cities, pet ownership is on the rise.
 Experts estimate that upwards of 60%+ of US households have at least one pet.
-By 2020, the U.S. pet industry is expected to reach revenues of $96 billion.
+In 2022, the U.S. pet industry reached revenues of $136.8 billion.

 If you are wondering about the trends fueling the growth of revenues for all things related to Fido, check out our high-level summary below.